-Blinis are traditionally made with a yeasted buckwheat batter, but these are so much easier and slightly milder in flavour.
-Buckwheat has a distinctive nutty, almost salty taste, so I’ve used a combination of all-purpose and buckwheat flour to mellow it out.
-By replacing the yeast with baking powder, no proving time is necessary and so the whole process is much simpler.
+Blinis are traditionally made with a yeasted buckwheat batter, but these are slightly milder in flavour.
+Buckwheat has a distinctive nutty, almost salty taste, so I’ve used a combination of all-purpose and buckwheat flour to soften the flavour.
+By replacing the yeast with baking powder, there’s no proving time.
+It’s quick and easy.
 Adding buttermilk makes the blinis light and fluffy.
-The lactic acid in the buttermilk also neutralises the sharp, bitter after-taste of baking powder, so it’s essential in this recipe.
+The lactic acid in the buttermilk neutralises the bitter after-taste of baking powder, so it’s essential in this recipe.

 Buckwheat blinis with feta pâté and smoked salmon